dadavidson/dadavidson.github.io/_posts/2021-08-05-watch-command.md

 C:\> while (1) {<command>; sleep 5; Clear-Host}
 ```

-If you would prefer something more friendly and not to type these long commands I have built a PowerShell module, [Watch-Command](https://github.com/danieldavidson/Watch-Command), which is available on Github.
+If you would prefer something more friendly and not to type these long commands I have built a PowerShell module, [Watch-Command](https://github.com/dadavidson/Watch-Command), which is available on Github.

+## Dude...just show me the code!

 Code:
 ```powershell